The Commonplace

 0.07

 Key limitations in the literature include methodological heterogeneity, scarce safety data, and a focus on non-acute settings.
-Research Productivity null_result medium quality and applicability of evidence (heterogeneity, safety reporting, setting)
+Research Productivity null_result quality and applicability of evidence (heterogeneity, safety reporting, setting)

 n=40